DLR-VF/PtAC/README.md

 * Marconcini, M., Metz-Marconcini, A., Üreyen, S., Palacios-Lopez, D., Hanke, W., Bachofer, F., ... & Strano, E. (2020).
   Outlining where humans live, the World Settlement Footprint 2015.
 Scientific Data, 7(1), 1-14.

+# License Information

+PtAC is licensed under the Eclipse Public License 2.0.
+See the [LICENSE](LICENSE.txt) file for more information.

 # Disclaimer